 Making an effective referral

 It’s important to promote the idea of seeking help from people who are trained to provide it, and framing that as a positive.
-A patron may arrive in your library already frustrated due to the pinball effect experienced by those who are dealing with one or more overlapping legal issues.
+A patron may arrive in your library already frustrated from seeking help from or being referred to organizations that cannot help them.
 Making an effective referral to a legal help program can be tremendously helpful in getting them closer to what they need to resolve their legal issue.
-Use Clicklaw HelpMap to find legal help in your community, as well as programs that operate remotely province-wide.
+Use the Clicklaw Services tab to find legal help in your community, as well as programs that operate remotely province wide.